Skip to content

 Frequently Asked Questions

-What is the correct past tense of the verb “ring”?
+What is the simple past of ring?

 +